sjstoelting/MODx-htmlToPDF/readme.txt

 Here is an example for a call to htmlToPDF:
 [!htmlToPDF? &author=`Stefanie Janine Stoelting` &tvKeywords=`documentTags` &headerLogo=`logo.png` &chunkContentFooter=`pdf-contentfooter` &chunkStandardHeader=`pdf-header-text` &chunkStyle=`pdf-style`!]

+How to call the snippet

+The snippet should not be called inside the document content, because this ends up in an endless loop.

+Instead place the snippet in the template of the document, where you want your readers to download the content as PDF.
+The advantage is, that you only have one call for all your documents.

+If you have documents where that you do not want to publish as PDF and you only want to use one template, than try it with a template variable (TV) for this and PHX for the call and put your call to htmlToPDF into a snippet:

+     [+phx:if=`[*printPDF*]`:is=`1`:then=`{{snippetCAllhtmlToPDF}}`:else=``+]

+Where printPDF ist a possible name for the TV and snippetCAllhtmlToPDF is the name of the snippet.

+PHX is available at http://modx.com/extras/package/phx

 The snippet default properties are only needed, if you want to set TCPDF, htmlToPDF, or the document output to other paths, as defined by default.
 If you need to change this information, go the "Properties" tab on the